 - A professional blow-out would be ideal but not required.

 - Using a voluminous liquid spray or mousse at the root/mid-shaft before you blow dry will help to give hair texture and extra hold!

-- If you are planning to use extensions on wedding day (I always suggest using extensions on wedding day!), just like your natural hair, extensions need to be freshly washed and 100% dry.
+- If you are planning to use extensions on wedding day (I suggest using extensions for almost any style), just like your natural hair, extensions need to be freshly washed and 100% dry.

-- Extensions cannot be straight from packaging. extensions usually have a waxy film on them that needs to be washed off before styling.
-Styling with unwashed extensions will have a piecey look that won’t blend with your own hair.
+- Extensions cannot be straight from packaging.
+Extensions usually have a waxy film on them that needs to be washed off before styling.
+Styling with unwashed extensions will have a piecey look that does not blend well with your own hair.